Héctor Tapia

 Héctor Santiago Tapia Urdile (born 30 September 1977), also known as Tito Tapia, is a Chilean football manager and former player who played as a forward.

-Career
+Club career

 Tapia has played for Colo Colo, Universidad Católica, Palestino and Unión Española in Chile, Cruzeiro in Brazil, Lille OSC in France, Perugia in Italy and FC Thun in Switzerland.

 In 2008 Tapia received an offer from Royal Excelsior Mouscron, but he decided to stay at La Católica.

 In 2013 Tapia began his manager career at Colo-Colo.

 On 2018 he coached Colo-Colo for the second time in his career.

-International
+International career

 Tapia debuted for his country in 1997 and has 14 caps and 3 goals.